DiffyA/DataStructuresAndAlgorithms/README.md

 Exercise 8: Palindrome

-  This file is contained in the exercise 7 folder, given that it needs to use the DList.java class in order to function.
+  This file is contained in the Exercise 7 folder, given that it needs to use the DList.java class in order to function.

   This class checks if the specified word is a palindrome, i.e.: if it is read the same backward as it is forward.
 For example: racecar.